Strangways2022/wordle-solver/README.md

 b. allow an option for light/dark modes.

 Improvements
-** Update the word list to match both Wordle and Absurdle.
+1. Update the word list to match both Wordle and Absurdle to ensure all words are valid.
+2. Create a separate word list to validate for Wordle words to reduce the number of future possible words.